Trusting a car dealer to pay off your loan can be risky business

 What to do if a dealer does not pay off the loan on your trade-in

-The following suggestions from the Governor’s Office of Consumer Protection should not be construed as legal advice, nor is it a guarantee that you do have a claim or defense under federal law.
+The following suggestions from the Georgia Department of Law’s Consumer Protection Unit should not be construed as legal advice, nor is it a guarantee that you do have a claim or defense under federal law.

 - First, talk to a private attorney to determine how the law applies to your particular situation.
 You may have some recourse under what is known as the Federal Trade Commission’s “holder” rule, 16 CFR 433.